earlSt1/vtt-compendium-folders/README.md

 - Folders containing slashes `/` will likely break when exported.
 This is something I'll need to look into in the future.
 For now you will have to use another character.

 #### Future
-- Fix search bar not repopulating when you view a compendium entry
+- ~~Fix search bar not repopulating when you view a compendium entry~~ Now in 2.0.3!
 - Fix path separator so folders containing slashes `/` can be used
 - Create folder in compendium?
 - Drag+drop folders into eachother